deficollective/defiscan/src/content/protocols/euler/euler.md

 On the level of price oracle vendors Chainlink ranks number 1 among all used vendors, controlling more than 30% of the current available assets.
 However most TVL is currently controlled by fixed rate adapters (asset in vault is fixed set to 1:1 USD).

+For all adapters that point to chainlink price feeds (30%), a false price could be reported by the chainlink multisig exercising an upgrade on the price feeds.
+This could lead to wrong prices and _loss of user funds_.
+Their multisig does not comply with Security Council requirements.
+A complete analysis of Chainlink price feeds can be found in the dedicated [report](https://www.defiscan.info/protocols/chainlink-oracles/ethereum).

 Due to this high concentration on few counterparties, the Dependency Risk is assessed as _High_.